 - One’s scoliosis journey begins with a diagnosis.
 Depending on the severity of the spinal curvature, the patient may be advised to either “watch and wait” to see how the curve progresses or begin treatment.

 - Physical Changes.
 Scoliosis itself is a spinal deformity.
-In some cases, the curve is visible to the average person other curves may not be noticeable without proper training of what to look for.
+In some cases, the curve is visible to the average person and in other cases, the curve may not be noticeable without proper training of what to look for.
 Some of these signs include hips and shoulders appearing uneven and an asymmetrical bump on the back when bending forward.
 If progression occurs and curves grow large enough, it can result in pressure on vital internal organs.

 - Back, neck, and shoulder pain can occur as curves progress.

-- X-Rays.
-X-rays are required a minimum of three times per year to monitor the curvature.
+- X-Rays are required a minimum of three times per year to monitor the curvature.
 Treatment may last for several years, leading to cumulative radiation which often becomes a concern for parents.
 Fortunately, some facilities offer a low dose radiation option—the EOS® imaging system.

 - Treatment often means a back brace to help stabilize curves.
 Patients typically wear the brace for 18-22 hours per day over the course of several years, often during those very formative middle school years.
 Understandably, patients undergo a certain amount of anxiety over wearing the brace.
 Additionally, the brace fabrication and fitting may require multiple appointments.
 Finding a skilled orthotist that specializes in scoliosis is the key to successful bracing.
 A competent orthotist will work with your physicians and others to create an individualized treatment plan.